highbyte/dotnet-6502/docs/host-apps/terminal/overview.md

 ### VS Code

 Use the **Terminal (TUI) - Launch** configuration.
-It runs in an external terminal window — a real TTY, and better suited to a full-screen TUI than the integrated terminal (and unlike the VS Code Debug Console, which redirects I/O and has no TTY at all). **Terminal (TUI) - Launch (Self-test)** runs the headless self-test (in the integrated terminal, since it needs no TTY).
+It runs in VS Code's integrated terminal, which provides the real PTY that the full-screen TUI needs and works both locally and through VS Code Remote SSH.
+The VS Code Debug Console redirects I/O and is not a TTY. **Terminal (TUI) - Launch (Self-test)** also runs in the integrated terminal, although the headless self-test itself does not need a TTY.

 ## Limitations